bartbutenaers/node-red-contrib-rtsp-client/README.md

 ### General

 #### FFmpeg path
 The path to the ffmpeg executable.
-This can be a full path, or simply `ffmpeg.exe` if this executable is in the system PATH.
+This can be a full path, or simply `ffmpeg.exe` if this executable is accessibel via the system PATH.

 #### RTSP url
-The url where the RTSP stream is being hosted.
+The url wia which the RTSP stream is accessible.

+This url might be provided in the manual of your camera, on the website of your camera manufacturer.
+If you can't find it there, you might have a look in the ISpy [database](https://www.ispyconnect.com/cameras/), which contains RTSP connection url' for a large amount of IP cameras.

 #### Username
-The logon username in case of basic authentication.
+The username used to login, in case basic authentication has been activated.

 #### Password
-The logon password in case of basic authentication.
+The password used to login, in case basic authentication has been activated.

 #### Protocol:
-The network transport protocol being used to transfer the packets:
+The network transport protocol being used to transfer the packets from the camera to this node:

 + ***Prefer TCP***: First try TCP, and if that fails then switch to UDP.
++ ***UDP***: UDP connections can deliver data fast, because network packets will never be retransmitted in case their get lost.
-+ ***UDP***: Fast connection, but packets can get lost or out of order.
+   + This works fine e.g. for MJPEG streams, because there is only a small delay and only few pixels get lost. but packets can get lost or out of order.
-+ ***TCP***: Slower connection, but all packets arrive in order.
+   + However for RTSP this can result in a lot of troubles, when packets get lost due to packets getting lost or arriving out of order.
++ ***TCP***: TCP connections will deliver all packets in the correct order.
+However due to retransmission of packets, this will result in slower connections compared to UDP.
+But after all this results in more stable RTSP connections
 + ***UDP multicast***: Point all clients to the single multicast IP address.
 + ***HTTP***: HTTP tunnel for RTSP across proxies.